 The Toyota production system (PDCA)

-The Toyota production system is one of the common methods for implementing Kaizen continuous improvement, and is constructed of for key phases: plan, do, check, act.
+The Toyota production system is one of the common methods for implementing Kaizen continuous improvement, and is constructed of four key phases: plan, do, check, act.
 First, objectives and processes required to deliver the results are planned, followed by implementation in small iterative stages to allow for changes.
-Data from the “Do” stage is them analysed and compared to expected outcomes, before finally these processes are improved, root causes of issues are investigated and risk is re-evaluated before moving on to the next cycle.
+Data from the “Do” stage is then analysed and compared to expected outcomes, before finally these processes are improved, root causes of issues are investigated and risk is re-evaluated before moving on to the next cycle.

 Additionally.
 Kaizen continuous improvement can incorporate other approaches and tools to further boost performance, for instance: